ljmzt/sparkify/spark-setup.md

 2. Use ssh-keygen to prepare the ssh keys for password-less login, follow [this](https://www.ssh.com/academy/ssh/keygen), which is a pretty standward way for ssh.

 3. Add the worker info in the conf/workers file.
-If you dont have the file, please create one.
+If you don't have the file, please create one.

 4. My default JAVA is too old, so I downloaded a newer version and add the JAVA_HOME path in my conf/spark-env.sh file.
 The command looks like this: JAVA_HOME='/Library/Internet Plug-Ins/JavaAppletPlugin.plugin/Contents/Home'